General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \begin{itemize} \item \textbf{Input}: Sequences similar to \gls{lstm}. \item \textbf{Processing}: First applies convolution to capture local contexts, creating representations that incorporate neighboring information.
 These contextualized tokens are then processed through a \gls{ssm}.
 An \gls{ssm} is a type of sequence model that efficiently captures and summarizes long-range dependencies by tracking an evolving internal \enquote{state} (evolving representation of all the relevant information) based on inputs.
 This \gls{ssm} dynamically focuses on relevant parts.
 The inductive bias combines local patterns (through convolution) with efficient selective attention for handling long-range dependencies. \item \textbf{Pooling}: Uses the final hidden state ($h_{4}$) similar to \gls{lstm}, but this state contains selectively processed information that more efficiently captures important features. \end{itemize} This architectural approach has been successfully applied to chemical foundation models, demonstrating \gls{sota} results in tasks like molecular property prediction and generation while maintaining fast inference on a large dataset of \gls{smiles} samples.\autocite{soares2025mamba-based}

 \paragraph{\gls{gnn}} \gls{gnn} is an architecture that complements graph representations (see the section discussing graph-based representation \Cref{sec:common_representations}).
-Molecules are represented as graphs, where atoms are nodes and bonds are edges. \glspl{gnn} operate on these graphs by processing node and edge representations.
+Molecules are represented as graphs. \glspl{gnn} then operate on them by processing node and edge representations.
 Based on how the nodes are connected through edges, the information in these representations is updated multiple times.
 This procedure is called message passing (see \Cref{fig:architectures}).
 Information from neighbors is aggregated, and this aggregation occurs for all nodes and sometimes also for edges.

 \begin{itemize} \item \textbf{Input}: Graphs, which are collections of nodes (e.g., atoms) and edges (e.g., bonds). \item \textbf{Processing}: Uses message passing through multiple aggregation steps (message would be the information in node or edge at the current stage, and aggregation can be different types of operations like adding information, taking mean, etc, depending on the architecture choice).
 Each node updates its representation based on messages from its bonded neighbors.
 The inductive bias is the graph structure itself, which naturally aligns with chemical bonding patterns. \item \textbf{Pooling}: Graph-level pooling (e.g., taking the mean of all node representations) aggregates information from all atoms and bonds to create a unified molecular representation, respecting the molecular graph structure. \end{itemize}